StevenFox96/OperatorOps/docs/01-introduction.md

 The **CEO Core** installation process involves, among other things, a configuration of 3rd party services such as **IPFS Pinning** service provider and **DNS configuration** service provider.
 As we've tested many configurations combinations for the service providers stack along the way, we've found that the service providers listed below enable the most easy-to-use and configure installation process.

-1. [Blockstart Base Package](https://dsphq.io/packages/blockstartac/ipfsservice1/blockpack2) for the DSP (dApp Service Provider) package.
+1. [Blockstart - CreatorEco Package](https://dsphq.io/packages/blockstartac/ipfsservice1/blockpack2) for the DSP (dApp Service Provider) package.
 2. [Pinata](https://pinata.cloud/) for the IPFS pinning service provider.
 3. [Cloudflare](https://www.cloudflare.com/) for the DNS configuration service provider.